mtlynch/mtlynch.io/content/retrospectives/2023/05/index.md

 The other big change I made to ScreenJournal was redesigning my end-to-end tests to [run in parallel rather than sequentially](https://github.com/mtlynch/screenjournal/pull/169).

-I've always struggled with shared database state in end-to-end testing web apps, and I haven't been able to figure out how other developers work around it.
+I've always struggled with shared database when I'm testing my web apps end-to-end.
+I haven't been able to figure out how other developers work around it.

 Previously, I dealt with the shared state problem by resetting the database before every end-to-end test.
 That was slow and meant I could only run one test at a time since they're all sharing the same database.